João Ubaldo Ribeiro: Biography

-Ribeiro was the first of three children of Manoel Ribeiro and Maria Felipa Osório Pimental.
+Ribeiro was the first of three children of Manoel Ribeiro and Maria Felipa Osório Pimentel.
 When Ribeiro was two months old, the family moved to Aracaju, in the northeastern state of Sergipe.
 Early on, he showed an interest in literature.
 In 1955, he began attending the Colégio da Bahia, along with Glauber Rocha, with whom he became friends in 1956.

 In 1957, Ribeiro began working for local newspapers as a journalist.
 The following year, he entered the Federal University of Bahia to study law.
 During this time, he published several magazines and journals with Rocha.
 In 1959, his anthology of stories from Bahia, Lugar e circunstancia (Place and Circumstance), was published.
 He married his first wife, Maria Beatriz Moreira Caldas, a fellow student, in 1960.
 They divorced nine years later.
 In 1963, he wrote his first novel, Setembro não faz sentido.

 In 1964, Ribeiro left the country for political reasons and went to the United States to study economics, returning the following year to lecture in political science at the Universidade Federal da Bahia.
 After six years, he was back on his academic career and returned to journalism.
 In 1969, he married the historian Monica Maria Roters, with whom he had two daughters: Emilia (born 1970) and Manuela (born 1972).

 In 1971, his breakthrough novel Sargento Getúlio was published, followed three years later by Vencecavalo e o outro povo.
 In 1980, Ribeiro had his third marriage with Berenice Batella, with whom he had two children, Bento (born 1981) and Francisca (born 1983).
 In 1981, he took his family to Lisbon so he could write for the magazine Caretta.

 From his return to Brazil until his death, he lived in Rio de Janeiro.